ref-finance/ref-contracts/ref-farming/how_does_it_work.md

 ```rust
 pub(crate) fn try_distribute(&self, total_seeds: &Balance) -> Option<SimpleFarmRewardDistribution>
 ```
-to caculate cur RPS and RR of the farm without modifying the storage (means not really update the farm)
+to calculate cur RPS and RR of the farm without modifying the storage (means not really update the farm)

 And when farmer actually claims his reward, the whole logic is sealed in
 ```rust